lab-smile/TRACE/README.md

 # TRACE
 TRACE: Tool for Researching Ancestry and Cell Extraction

 This project is designed to analyze scientific texts for mentions of human cell cultures and their associated ethnicities or races.
-It uses a combination of regular expression matching and AI-powered text analysis to extract relevant information from research papers.
+It employs a combination of regular expression matching and AI-powered text analysis, utilizing ChatGPT to extract relevant information from research papers.
+Additionally, the project features web crawling functionality to gather supplementary data from Cellosaurus, enhancing the analysis with more comprehensive context.

 ## Features

 - Supports both single file and batch processing modes
-- Uses regular expressions and ChatGPT for analysis
+- Utilizes regular expressions and ChatGPT for in-depth analysis
 - Web crawling functionality to gather additional information from Cellosaurus
 - Progress tracking for batch operations
 - Verbose output option for detailed logging